Sneha-Dutt/Sneha-1/README.md

 Trial repository

 Until now:
-Created new repository in GitHub and cloned it to VS Code.
-*command used is "git clone <url>"
+Created new repository in GitHub and cloned it to VS Code.<br> *command used is "git clone <url>"
 Now editing the README.md file
 *md-mark down